joakim/kay/README.md

 This message matches the `(key): (value)` receptor of the cell, setting the cell's `answer` slot to `42`.
 Assignment messages are special in that anything following the `:` is evaluated as an expression.

-A method may also be assigned to a slot, becoming a local function in that scope.
+A method may also be assigned to a slot, becoming a local function in the current and nested scopes.
 Even returning a value is done by assignment:

 ```smalltalk
 double: [(number)] => {